 More and more news organizations are trying to fit citizen journalism into their coverage of local and world events.
 Crowdsourcing has an increasing impact at every stage of the news or broader content production process: real-time fact-checking and curation of breaking news, story ideation and community-based story assignments, device-agnostic information gathering and interactive event visualisation, location-based audience engagement platform, etc..
 Emerging crowd-sourced video collaboration apps and platforms allow organisations to co-create news and content stories with their customers, viewers, fans or experts.
 One of the main challenges is to make this workable and scalable in real-time production scenarios, enabling real-time guiding of user generated event coverage and providing intuitive editorial suites and dashboards to select, filter and process suitable and quality-proof content based on careful annotation and video synchronisation.
 At the consumption side, interactive and multi-device experiences should give the viewer a better understanding of what’s actually happening and how the scene really looks like.
 The above mentioned applications such as Meerkat and Periscope allow citizens to stream video directly to their social media (Twitter) followers, providing both a technological platform and a built-in audience.
 Other players such as UStream and Twitch are still mainly offering services in the context of single stream events, with the exception of YouTube.
 Cameraad, an application trialled in the summer 2015 by the Dutch news site NU.nl and TNO, adds curation by a central news room.
 Apps for Android and iOS are available.
 Around the same time, the Dutch public broadcaster NOS did a similar live streaming trial at the start of the Tour de France in Utrecht, with Amsterdam based Ubideo.

-Use case - Immersive experiences for live events
+Use case – Data-driven and immersive fan experiences for live events

 VRT is participating in the ICOSOLE project, where different cost-effective ways of capturing spatially outspread events are investigated.
 All the content, both professional and user generated, is synchronised in time and space to create an immersive experience for people who cannot attend the event.
 Methods for fusing audiovisual and sensor information into a coherent data representation have been developed.
 A prototype networked platform for streaming live content from mobile capture devices to content processing and editing services has been built, including tools for media production professionals to select, configure and review the content sources being used.
 At the consumption side, VRT has developed the Wall of Moments prototype, an interactive and immersive app that shows the latest and most interesting Moments of an event in a highly personalized mosaic, creating a near-to-real experience.
 In ICOSOLE, a Quality Analysis app was also developed for Android for technical quality assurance of UGC.
 The app automatically measures Noise Level, Luminance variations and Blurriness.
 MOS2S will build further upon ICOSOLE tools and insights, improving synchronisation capabilities, increasing orchestration flexibility and adding real-time communication.